felias-fogg/RescueAVR/README.md

 ### Using RescueAVR on an Arduino Uno with a Breadboard

-Below, you find Fritzing wiring schemes for ATtiny84, an ATtiny85, and an ATmega328.
+Below, you find Fritzing wiring schemes for an ATtiny84, an ATtiny85, and an ATmega328.
 The full list of supported chips can be found in [Appendix A](#appendixa).
-You need to consult the particular microcontroller's datasheet for chips other than the ATtinyX4, ATtinyX5, and ATmegaX8.
-The pin mapping can be found in the section on ***Memory Programming***.
+You need to consult the particular microcontroller's datasheet for chips other than the ATtinyX4, ATtinyX5, and ATmega(X)8.
+The pin mapping can be found in the **Memory Programming** section of each datasheet.
 For some popular MCUs, I have included wiring instructions for the DIP/SOIC versions of the chips in [Appendix B](#appendixb).

 The most important part of high-voltage programming is the ability to put 12 volts into the RESET pin of the MCU.
 So, you need a regulated 12-volt supply and an electronic switch that applies this voltage to the RESET pin.
 Such a switch using two transistors is shown below.
 The transistors I have used are fairly standard ones.
 You can probably use any other reasonable type.
 But make sure that the pins are ordered as in the picture, i.e., CBE (otherwise, the Fritzing diagram is not correct).